Meet the board & team

 As with traditional accounting firms, Social Practice ENT is a trading entity.
 However, we are set up as a not-for-profit organisation, driven primarily by our social justice objectives.
 We therefore apply commercial strategies to help solve social issues — with all surpluses being reinvested back into the social enterprise.

-In order to ensure compliance with the regulations set out for accountants in practice by the Institute of Chartered Accountants in England and Wales (ICAEW), our Accounting, Advisory and Consultancy activities are carried out by Social Practice ENT whilst our social projects are carried out separately by The Social Practice Academy.
-The entities are collectively referred to as Social Practice ENT & Academy, and are led by the Executive Director.
+Our Accounting, Advisory and Consultancy activities are carried out by Social Practice ENT whilst our social projects are carried out separately by The Social Practice Academy.
+The entities are collectively referred to as Social Practice ENT & Academy, and are led by the Chief Executive.

-Precious Sithole (ACA, FRSA) is the founder and CEO of the Social Practice ENT entities.
+Precious Sithole (ACA, FRSA) is the founder and Chief Executive of the Social Practice ENT entities.
 Precious began her career working as an external auditor at Mazars LLP's Birmingham Office, where she qualified as a chartered accountant and auditor.
-She later joined the Mazars London Technical Financial Reporting team as an FRS 102 specialist, helping both charities and corporations transition to the then new reporting standard – before subsequently working as a strategic consultant.
+As part of the external audited team, she audited a range of organisations including charities, housing groups, multi academy trusts and large corporations with group income of up to £500million.
+Precious later joined the Mazars London Technical Financial Reporting team as an FRS 102 specialist, helping both charities and corporations transition to the then new reporting standard – before subsequently working as a strategic consultant.

 Precious holds a Masters degree in Charity Management, and is passionate about feminist economics and inclusive governance.
-She also currently serves on the board of Trust For London as a Trustee.
+She is a fellow of the Royal Society of Arts; currently serves on the board of Trust For London as a Trustee; and, is a member of the Trust's Finance & Resources Committee.

 Jonathan Owens is a director of The Social Practice Academy and leads on the digital development of the social enterprise.
 Jonathan hails from Brooklyn, New York –– where he worked in various tech roles in academic institutions, including working as a database research specialist at Weill Cornell Medical University and as a database manager at Brooklyn College.